 Ingredients

-- Leftover ricotta, any amount (fresh ricotta, basket ricotta or ricotta salata)
+- Leftover fresh ricotta, any amount

 Instructions

-Fresh ricotta can be left in the original packaging or scooped into any freezer-safe container (like a glass jar or Tupperware).
-An unopened container of ricotta from the store can just be frozen in the container.
+- Fresh ricotta can be left in the original packaging or scooped into any freezer-safe container (like a glass jar or Tupperware).

-Ricotta can be frozen for up to 3 months.
+- Ricotta can be frozen for up to 3 months.
 After that, the flavor and texture will deteriorate.

 Jenny